Edwin O. Guthman: Military

 Guthman entered the Army in 1942.
 During World War II, he served as an infantry regiment reconnaissance platoon leader in both North Africa and Italy.
 In 1946, he was discharged as a captain.
 During his tour, he was awarded the Silver Star and Purple Heart.

 Journalism

 Guthman was a reporter for the Seattle Star (1941–1947), and The Seattle Times (1947–1961).
 While at the Seattle Times, he won the paper's first Pulitzer Prize for National Reporting in 1950.
 His articles provided evidence that the Washington State Un-American Activities Committee suppressed evidence that cleared University of Washington professor Melvin Rader of false charges of being a Communist.

 In 1961, he was tapped by Attorney General Robert F. Kennedy to be his press secretary.
 He later served in a similar position for one year when Kennedy became U.S. Senator from New York in 1965.
 As a result of his work with Kennedy, he was third on Nixon's Enemies List.
+He provided the introduction to the 1994 edition of Kennedy's 1960 book The Enemy Within.

 He was the national editor for the Los Angeles Times from 1965 to 1977 and then the editorial page editor for The Philadelphia Inquirer (1977–1987).